2020PB/police-brutality/reports/Oregon.md

 ### Federal officers again use excessive force to push protesters | July 23rd

-Approximately one hour after the events of or-portland-137 began, officers again emerged from the Justice Center to douse a small fire and push protesters back usinig tear gas, flashbangs and impact munitions.
-Officers then continued to push protesters onto Salmon and W 3rd, well past the borders of the Justice Center fence.
+Approximately one hour after the events of or-portland-137 began, officers again emerged from the US District Courthouse to douse a small fire and push protesters back usinig tear gas, flashbangs and impact munitions.

 tags: less-lethal, projectile, protester, shoot, stun-grenade, tear-gas

 id: or-portland-138

-geolocation:
+geolocation: 45.5161982,-122.6766199

 **Links**